WINCHCOMBE RAILWAY MUSEUM TRUST

 Nowhere else can you find such a comprehensive assembly of objects that illuminates both the history of the working lives of railway staff and the historical experiences of rail passengers.

-The Museum has now closed.
-The Museum Trust has formed a partnership with the Vale of Berkeley Railway by which the collection will move to Sharpness to form a key part of the visitor facilities for the new heritage railway.
+The Museum has formed a partnership with the Vale of Berkeley Railway by which the collection will move to Sharpness to form a key part of the visitor facilities for the new heritage railway.

 The first part of the removal task has been to create a database of the catalogue so that it can be updated with vital information about where everything is and what work needs to be done on it.

-In less than six months sixteen volunteers have completed the task of transcribing about 1,500 catalogue sheets like the one at left into 9,750 digital records.
+In less than six months, volunteers have completed the task of transcribing about 1,800 catalogue sheets like the one at left into more than 12,000 digital records.